wp-plugins/responsive-contact-form/readme.txt

 * New export list of all user who contact site.
 * New send me a copy checkbox is added to form.
 * New added message from user in database and displayed in admin.
-* New Language translations for English(default), German, Spanish, Italian, Dutch, Russian, Turkish and Chinese have been updated in the back-end and front-end of the   site.
+* New Language translations for English(default), Chinese, Dutch, French, German, Hungarian, Italian, Russian, Spanish and Turkish have been updated in the back-end and front-end of the   site.
 Also you can add other languages based on your requirement.
 * Manage form style/CSS from admin pannel.

+Special thanks to:

+- Tomas Broersma for providing Dutch translation.
+- Snackddp for providing French translation.
+- Martin Stehle for providing German translation.
+- László Ángyán for providing Hungarian translation.
+- Iole Calzavara for providing Italian translation.
+- Ksenia for providing Russian translation.
+- Tomás Puig for providing Spanish translation.

 Click here to view more about this plugin.
 [Visit blog post](http://softstribe.com/wordpress/how-to-add-responsive-contact-form-in-wordpress)
 Plugin Develop by August Infotech [Visit website](http://www.augustinfotech.com)